Sony WF-1000XM6: release date and price predictions, plus 6 features on our wishlist

 Sony WF-1000XM6: release date speculation

-As of yet, all we have to go on is a little brain power and the current Sony release schedule for its WF-1000XM range.
-The WF-1000XM3 were released in August 2019, followed by the WF-1000XM4 true wireless earbuds on June 8th, 2021.
-In 2023, the XM5 made their proud debut on 24th July.
+All we have to go on right now is a little brain power and the history of Sony's release schedule for its WF-1000XM line.
+The WF-1000XM3 were released in August 2019, followed by the WF-1000XM4 in June 2021, while the current XM5 made their proud debut in July 2023.

 You don't have to be a Harvard maths professor to figure out the pattern here.
-Sony tends to release its premium true wireless earbuds every two years, usually in the summer months.
-That would mean that a new pair, the hypothetical WF-1000XM6, would arrive sometime between June and August 2025.
-That feels like a lifetime away.
+Sony tends to release its premium wireless earbuds every two years, usually in the northern hemisphere's summer months.
+That would mean that the next pair, the hypothetical WF-1000XM6, would arrive sometime between June and August 2025.
+So by that logic, we're only a few months away.

 Sony WF-1000XM5 in white with one earbud held in front of the carry case and the other bud on a table